 September………….Register to take the SAT in October, November, or December at www.collegeboard.com

-…..Sign up with ASPIRE and ETS in the Guidance Office for more one-on-one assistance
+…..Sign up with ASPIRE and ETS in the Counseling Office for more one-on-one assistance

-Sept/Oct……………Complete & submit any trade, college, university, community college application by the end of October.
-Submit to 3 to 5 schools that you are considering.
+Sept/Oct……………Complete & submit any trade, college, university, community college, work force, apprenticeship, application by the end of October.
+Submit to 3 to 5 schools/programs that you are considering.
 Most applications are now on-line.
 You can use computers in the Bruin Career Center to assist you if needed.

 March/April…………Wait on financial aid & scholarship information